TreeTop Walk - credit: BareKiwi

 TRANZALPINE — MOUNTAINS TO SEA, NO HANDS

 Let someone else do the driving on one of the world’s most scenic rail journeys, KiwiRail’s TranzAlpine running between Greymouth and Christchurch (or Christchurch and Greymouth).
-It's no less spectacular than when it started out in 1987 but much more comfortable with panoramic windows, dining options and a new Scenic Plus class.
+It's no less spectacular than when it started out in 1987 but much more classy with panoramic windows, dining options and a new Scenic Plus class.

 With snow on the Southern Alps — and, from time to time, on the rail route — winter is the most spectacular season to take the TranzAlpine.
 The route travels coast to coast, east-west, taking in some of New Zealand’s most spectacular scenery.
 From Christchurch, the train travels over the Canterbury Plains, alongside braided rivers, through dramatic gorges, and high country stations, into the Southern Alps and Arthur’s Pass National Park.